Urtaq/URWeatherView/README.md

 See the `Example` folder.
 Run `pod install` and open the .xcworkspace.
 (The Example source is made for using Carthage.
-So, you remove linked framework in `General` of the project settings.
+So, you remove the linked frameworks in `General` of the project settings.
 And then, you remove the run script of Carthage in `Build Phases` of the project settings.)
 or
 Run `carthage update` and open the .xcodeproj.